Why Is There a Huge Price Difference Between Wedding DJs?

 With that in mind, what you're really paying for is everything that surrounds the music: the preparation, the professionalism and the production quality.

-Why Some DJs Cost More Than Others
+Why Some Wedding DJs Cost More Than Others

 Let’s look at the main reasons why two DJs with seemingly similar profiles might charge drastically different rates.